Faith Lemire-Baeten Faith Lemire-Baeten

 Why let the magic of wine country end with your three-winery tour?
 With our Tastes & Tunes experience, you’ll cap off an already incredible day with a live concert at one of the valley’s most scenic vineyards.
 Think curated wine tastings, local flavors, golden hour views, and then — just when you think the day can’t get better — an unforgettable evening of music under the stars.

 Lush valley vineyards, clinking glasses, a sunset concert — welcome to the ultimate summer wine and music experience.
-This August, Latitude Wine Tours is teaming up with Crash & C-Mac Productions to bring you an unforgettable day of discovery, flavor, and sound.
+This August, Latitude Tours is teaming up with Crash & C-Mac Productions to bring you an unforgettable day of discovery, flavor, and sound.

 How It Started: A Night at Cowhorn Vineyard & Garden